cybergarage/go-cbor/README.md

 `go-cobor` provides encoders and decoders for Concise Binary Object Representation (CBOR) binary representations.
 CBOR is defined in RFC8949, and it is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

-`go-cobor` was developed as a seamless sirializer for the memor representation of any data types in Go like `encodiong/json`. `go-cobor` provides the optimized encoder and decoder to convert between CBOR and Go data models easily.
+`go-cobor` was developed as a seamless serializer for the memory representation of any data types in Go like `encodiong/json`. `go-cobor` provides the optimized encoder and decoder to convert between CBOR and Go data models easily.

 ![](doc/img/concept.png)